axekar/Demodigi/Utilities/README.md

 `canvas_user_script`: Script that creates the SIS datafile necessary to create users on Canvas.

+`module_kickout_script`: Script for inactivating users on a module.
+Obviously, this is not a routine task and should only be used if you are sure that you know what you are doing.

 `KL_user_script`: Script that does the routine work related to giving users access to the module `Kartläggning`

 `KL_access_script`: Script for the routine task of renewing access to the module `Kartläggning` for users who have lost it for some reason